- Tuition and Billing Dates

 Students are also required by the State of Illinois to meet immunization requirements and to submit documentation from a health provider as proof of immunity.
 Details of the immunization requirements are available through the Student Health and Counseling Services website.

-Any student who wishes to withdraw from the program must do so by 4:30pm CDT on June 22, 2018.
-Any students who requests to withdraw before that time will forfeit the $500 enrollment deposit and will be assessed a $1,000 withdrawal fee.
+Any student who wishes to withdraw from the program must do so by 4:00pm CDT on June 26, 2019.
+Any students who requests to withdraw before that time will forfeit the $1,000 enrollment deposit.
 The withdrawal fee is charged due to the fact that the space can no longer be offered to another student.
-No refunds will be issued for withdrawal requests received after the June 22rd deadline.
+No refunds will be issued for withdrawal requests received after the June 26th deadline.

 See below for information on housing fees and withdrawals.